Love's a Prima Donna: Critical reception

 On its release, Geoff Barton of Sounds commented, "Love's a Prima Donna goes closer to the bone than ever before.
 In the past, Harley's lyrics have tended to be oblique and obscure.
 With this album, however, he appears to be laying his life on the line - and it's often quite a painful thing to see.
 The album is loosely conceptual, each sentiment comes across intensely, cutting through the listener like a keen blade.
 Suffice it to say that it is an incredible album, the playing and its overall structure being unparalleled, voice effects and stacatto instrumental breaks abounding.
 Love's a Prima Donna is often amusing, sometimes embarrassing, but also - in a twisted, tangled sort of way - infinitely enjoyable."
 Barry Cain of Record Mirror wrote, "Choirs, nursery noises, nubile Lancashire lasses, you name it - Steve Harley's got it on his new album.
 He uses every conceivable gimmick in the book on this, his strongest LP to date.
 So what if the guy can't sing a note.
 He doesn't seem to be taking himself quite so seriously these days... and that makes for a flexible, more relaxed sound.
 A great album."
+A reviewer for the Shropshire Star stated, "Harley's fifth album – billed as his most ambitious – is certainly different but might be seen in parts as resorting to gimmickry.
+Harley fans, however, will be suitably impressed.
+Me, too."